 When making a plan and a schedule, reserve a slot or two each day for you.
 Meet with people, have a few drinks, and talk about the time you spent together.
 Saying bye to friends is not easy, but it is important.
 And especially so if you’re moving out of Los Angeles and going far away and that may well be the last time you see each other in person.
 So throw a party, pass a few balls, or invite them to dinner.
 You’ll feel better in the long run.

 Also, take the time to walk around.
 Go to that park you spent your childhood in, or watch a movie at your favorite cinema.
 Try to visit as many of your special spots and enjoy memories before the moment comes to leave all that behind.

 Take Kids to the Nearby Sweet Shop

-With all the technical details out of the way, these final words concern you, and you alone.
+With all the technical details and moving day preparations out of the way, these final words concern you, and you alone.
 Whatever tasks are ahead, keep in mind that good sleep is essential for your wellbeing.
 Never skip a meal.
 Take time to eat properly, for though it may seem so, coffee is not a miraculous elixir.
 But most important of all – don’t lose it when things are not going entirely according to plan.
 They often do so, and you know it.
 So always have a “plan B” in store.
 Your initial checklist and bulletin board are crucial to planning, but they aren’t set in stone.
 If something isn’t working, adjust it and keep doing it until it’s in pace with the overall tempo.
 They’re there to help you, not freak you out.
 After all, you know yourself and your ways of doing things the best.

 In the last instance, if any part of the process seems overwhelming, ask the movers for help; they did it all countless times.
 So good luck, and many happy returns.